-This policy has been developed by Miss Emma Warrington (Trust Director of SEND) and Dr Mark Sackville-Ford (Assistant Trust Director of SEND) along with the school SENCOs/SEND Leaders.
+This policy has been developed by Ms Emma Warrington and Dr Mark Sackville-Ford (Trust Directors of Inclusion) along with the school SENCOs/SEND Leaders.
+Parental consultation was also carried out via our Parent SEND Champions group.
 It has been approved by the Trustees of the Laurus Trust.

-This policy should be read in conjunction with the Local Offer (SEND Information Report), that is published on the website for each Laurus Trust school or sixth form college.
-The Local Offer provides a detailed insight into the specific mechanisms to support young people with SEND within each Trust school or sixth form college.
+This policy should be read in conjunction with the Local Offer (SEND Information Report), that is published on the website for each Laurus Trust school.
+The Local Offer provides a detailed insight into the specific mechanisms to support young people with SEND within each Trust school.